 As discussed before, it allows students to interact with their teachers.
 Live courses are just like being together but from home.
 Students can not only interact with teachers but with their classmates as well; this helps them resolve their doubts quickly and ask for clarifications too.
 Even teachers get to understand how relevant and useful that particular class is being by gauging the live student response.

-Live classes ensure that students stay accountable for their learning.
+Second Advantage Live classes ensure that students stay accountable for their learning.
 It means they don’t miss classes, skip lessons and remain attentive; this provides better absorption of the material and a higher rate of engagement with the course itself.

 With the advent of technology and improved Learning Management Softwares (LMS), live classroom sessions have become comfortable.
 Forward-thinking institutes, like INIFD Kothrud, haveLMS systems for coursework during the lockdown.
 Learning practical subjects like fashion design and interior design requires live consultations with teachers.
 INIFD Kothrud made sure to understand that, which is why they encourage live sessions and webinars.